Nonsurplused/AATL/Docs/AATL/Data_Readme.txt

  - Added the Skull of Corruption artifact.
  - New mod for Chillrend, Targe of the Blooded, Ring of Eidolon's Edge and the Hammer of Gharen.
  - Further balance for Artifact items.
- - Moved data to AATL folders for 1better compatibility.
+ - Moved data to AATL folders for better compatibility.
  - Fixed incorrect ground and icon mesh for the ebony heavy buckler.
  - Updated Azurah's Guidance and Blade of Woe mods.
 All AATL Mini Mods are now part of the AATL_MiniMods archive.
 Note, all plugins should be safe to update the masters for.
 If for some reason updating the master causes an issue, the addon will be updated soon to correct that error.